 Losing weight will make your pup feel so much better, and as a bonus, exercising your dog might help you lose weight, too!

 Don’t leave food out all day.

 Set up a feeding schedule (preferably two or three times a day), stick to it, and take up any uneaten food after 20 minutes.
 (Hint: If your dog regularly leaves uneaten food in the bowl, you may be overfeeding.)
 This is better for dogs’ and cats’ health in general, too, as it’s easier on the body to fast between meals.

 Give your dog healthy treats.

 You don’t have to eliminate between-meal snacks—just choose them wisely.
-Offer Bella long-lasting chews that are low in calories and take some time to consume (which burns calories), such as raw carrots, broccoli, asparagus, celery, and apple slices (but no seeds) and dental chews like V-Dog breath bones (available from the PETA Catalog).
+Offer Bella long-lasting chews that are low in calories and take some time to consume (which burns calories), such as raw carrots, broccoli, asparagus, celery, and apple slices (but no seeds) and dental chews like V-Dog breath bones.
 For hours of entertainment, Kong toys can be stuffed with canned dog food, but just be sure and purchase the right size Kong to accommodate Bella’s tongue (large enough that it won’t get stuck!) and give the Kong a thorough scrubbing after each use.

 Substitute play for food.

 When Fido begs for a snack, instead of just doling out treats, pick up a ball, knotted rope, or squeaky toy and play a game of fetch or tug.
 And teach him how to play hide and seek: Have him sit and stay in one room while you go to another room and hide behind a door or piece of furniture.
 Be sure to have some small pieces of kibble or training treats in your pocket.
 Next, call out “Come!” and Fido will have a field day sniffing you out of your hiding place—because he knows he’ll get a tasty, if small, reward for his efforts.